mcallaway/second-brain-template/documentation/start-here.md

 ## Requirements

+!!!
+Note

+    These tools and methods assume a base level of comfort and familiarity with technical tools like the `bash` shell, `make`, `git`, and `python`.
+It will be challenging for a non-technical user.

 - Avoid proprietary tools, use tools with a long standing community, prefer open source.
 - Avoid proprietary data formats, write in **plain text** whenever possible.
 - Store everything in [Git](https://git-scm.com/) for change control.